 Non-Payment Risk.
 Debt securities are subject to the risk of non-payment of scheduled interest and/or principal.
 Non-payment would result in a reduction of income to the Fund, a reduction in the value of the security experiencing nonpayment and a potential decrease in the NAV of the Fund.

 Distribution Policy Risk.
 The Fund’s distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its shareholders because it may result in a return of capital resulting in less of a shareholder’s assets being invested in the Fund and, over time, increase the Fund’s expense ratio.
 The distribution policy also may cause the Fund to sell a security at a time it would not otherwise do so in order to manage the distribution of income and gain.
 Pending the investment of the net proceeds in accordance with the investment objective and policies, all or a portion of the Fund’s distributions may consist of a return of capital (i.e. from your original investment).
+Please refer to the 19A Source of Distribution notices that provide estimated amounts and sources of the fund’s distributions, which should not be relied upon for tax reporting purposes.

 No Minimum Amount of Proceeds Required.
 The Fund is not required to raise a minimum amount of proceeds from this offering in order to commence operations.
 In order for the Fund to have viable operations, the Adviser believes the Fund will need to raise approximately $5 million in proceeds from this offering.
 To the extent that the Fund is unable to raise such amount in a timely manner or at all, it would have a negative impact on the ability of the Fund to diversify its portfolio and meet the asset diversification requirements to qualify as a RIC under the Code.